andrasberczi/andrasberczi.github.io/_posts/2025-08-07-what-mean-can-mean.md

 This answer is correct of course, but few remembers their high school math, that the average or the mean can be calculated in multiple ways.
 In this blogpost I want to do a quick dive on why and when to use the harmonic mean, instead of the arithmetic mean.
 There are other kind of means as well, but I won't be covering them.
 If you are interested, [check them out](https://en.wikipedia.org/wiki/Mean) and think through when it's worth using them!

-# Example: what your average speed?
+# Example: what is your average speed?

 Let's say you have to travel 200 km.
 The first 100 km you go on the highway and go with 130 km/h.
 The second 100 km you go in the city and you travel with 50 km/h.
 So what is your average speed?